22 Experiments and Quasi-Experiments

 | + p < 0.1, * p < 0.05, ** p < 0.01, *** p < 0.001 | |

 We can also use Equation 22.8 to estimate the DiD parameter \(\beta_3\).
-In the following code chunk, we first create the treatment variable, which represents \(D_i \times {\tt Period}_t\), and then use the OLS estimator to estimate \(\beta_3\).
-Note that we use clustered standard errors at the store level to account for correlation.
+In the following code chunk, we use the OLS estimator and report clustered standard errors at the store level to account for within-store correlation.
 The DiD estimate of \(\beta_3\) is 2.75 with a \(t\)-value of 2.05.

 # Estimation of (22.7)